tdda/tdda/doc/source/gentest.md

 `②` Gentest reports that nine lines were written to stdout when the code was run.

-If we run the tests, it's most likely all five tests will pass, (though not necessarily always, for reasons we'll discuss below):
+If we run the tests, it’s most likely all five tests will pass, (though not necessarily always, for reasons we’ll discuss below):

 ```
 $ python test_sh_example2_sh.py